10UWP/The-UWP-Tools-List/README.md

 -    Tap an element to view some basic details
 -    Easy access to Wikipedia and a YouTube video on the element
 -    Free and open source

+[TeamSnapV3](https://github.com/agangal/TeamSnapV3) This is a Windows 10 app for TeamSnap (www.teamsnap.com).
+It uses the APIs that TeamSnap provides to build an app that mirrors TeamSnap's Android and iOS apps.
+This is the 3rd revision of the original app I wrote.
+It doesn't have all the features yet, and is still a work in progress.
+Some features are waiting for APIs to be made available.
+Link to the app : https://www.microsoft.com/en-us/store/apps/dugout/9nblggh5k2jd

 # Games